Thomas Speed (politician): Biography

 Speed was elected as a Democratic-Republican to the Fifteenth Congress (March 4, 1817 – March 3, 1819).
 He was an unsuccessful candidate for reelection.
-He resumed agricultural pursuits.

-He also contributed articles to the National Intelligencer, Washington, D.C.
+Afterwards, he resumed agricultural pursuits.
+He also contributed articles to the National Intelligencer of Washington, D.C.

-He served as member of the State house of representatives in 1821, 1822, and again in 1840.
+He served as a member of the Kentucky House of Representatives in 1821, 1822, and again in 1840.
 He was a member of the Whig Party when it was organized.

-He died on his farm, "Cottage Grove", near Bardstown, Kentucky, on February 20, 1842, and was interred there.
+His brother was John Speed.
+Thomas Speed died on his farm, "Cottage Grove", near Bardstown, Kentucky, on February 20, 1842, and was interred there.